sergiofgonzalez/docker-book/04-orchestration-and-service-discovery/04-kubernetes/03-controllers/README.md

 Note that:
 + This time, the `apiVersion` key specifies both an API group (apps) and a version (v1).
 This is common on the newly created resource types.

-You can query the *replica set status using*:
+You can query the *replica set* status using:
 ```bash
 $ kubectl get replicasets
 NAME                       DESIRED   CURRENT   READY     AGE
 nodejs-sysdata-webapp-rs   3         3         3         6h
 ```

-or obtain detailed info about a particular replicaset doing:
+or obtain detailed info about a particular *replica set* doing:
 ```bash
 $ kubectl describe replicaset nodejs-sysdata-webapp-rs
 Name:         nodejs-sysdata-webapp-rs